Line of sight is a must

 However, a direct line of sight between the stationary beacons is not a requirement as long as the line of sight is provided from the stationary beacons in the serving submap to the mobile beacons in the service area of the submap.

 Yes, it does.
-The human body is clearly a non-line of sight for the ultrasound.
-If a beacon is in front of a person, serving stationary beacons are behind the person, and the person produces a shadow for the ultrasound, it is a clear non-line of sight.
+The human body is clearly a non-line-of-sight for the ultrasound.
+If a beacon is in front of a person, stationary beacons are positioned behind the person, and the person casts a shadow for the ultrasound, it constitutes a clear non-line-of-sight condition.

-Additionally, remember that proximity of, for example, Mini-RX or the antenna of another beacon to the human body results in about 10dB degradation of the radio signal strength in the communication channel between the beacon and the modem.
-Usually, radio is a less limiting factor because the line of sight for ultrasound is far more critical, and NOLS of sight for ultrasound will lead to no tracking or jumps.
+Additionally, remember that the proximity of, for example, Mini-RX or the antenna of another beacon to the human body results in about 10dB degradation of the radio signal strength in the communication channel between the beacon and the modem.
+Usually, radio is a less limiting factor because the line of sight for ultrasound is far more critical, and NLOS for ultrasound will lead to no tracking or jumps.
 However, for the farther-placed beacons, the human body may block the radio connectivity between the modem and the beacon.
-It will result in no tracking, not due to NOLS of ultrasound, but due to not getting synchronization, telemetry, and the measured data between the modem and the beacon.
+It will result in no tracking, not due to the NLOS of ultrasound, but due to the lack of synchronization, telemetry, and measured data between the modem and the beacon.